Frequently Asked Questions

 Can I take classes at any campus?

 Yes, but be certain to schedule enough time to travel between campuses.
 A shuttle service is available between Parham Road Campus and Downtown Campus during the day.
-An additional shuttle offers services between Downtown Campus and the Ginter Park Center.

 When should I register for classes?